sephcodes66/Interactive_Trade_Risk_Dashboard/database_schema.md

 ## Schema Definition (DDL)

 The following `CREATE TABLE` statements define the structure of the PostgreSQL database.
+Indexes are created on foreign keys and frequently filtered columns to ensure query performance.

 ```sql
 CREATE TABLE instruments (